PrintersForAnts/MetalBoop/README.md

   A smaller metal version of plastic [Boop](https://github.com/PrintersForAnts/Boop).

-  MetalBoop shares many of the same features as Boop and [Tap](https://github.com/VoronDesign/Voron-Tap/), such as:
+  MetalBoop shares many of the same features as [Boop](https://github.com/PrintersForAnts/Boop) and [Tap](https://github.com/VoronDesign/Voron-Tap/) such as:
   * Microstep level accuracy.
   * Durability due to optical switch.
   * Simplicity - no dock and undock macros to fiddle with.